betajaen/gorilla/README.md

 To help with z-ordering, renderables are assigned to a layer from 0-15.
 Renderables on layer 0 are rendered first and on 15 rendered last.
 This means that anything on layer 15 will be "on top" of layer 14, 13 on 12, 12 on 10 and so on.

+**Please note:** everything in Gorilla unless specified is measured in *pixels* and not screen coordinates.

 Handles
 -------